So you have an ambidextrous student, and you’re wondering how to support them in the classroom. You’ve landed in the right place!

 Unfortunately, having “mixed manual preferences” (another term for being ambidextrous) can present a challenge for students as they grow.
 Students who swap back and forth between the use of their two hands have been found to have more problems at school, so your support is certainly needed!

-We took a look at the science and have some tips to support your ambidextrous student in the classroom and answers on when you might want to call in OT.
+The teachers on the Teach Starter team are up to date on the science behind students who use both hands, and we have some tips to support your ambidextrous student in the classroom and answers on when you might want to call in OT.

 What Is an Ambidextrous Student?

 The term ambidextrous is used to describe people who can use both the right hand and the left hand equally — essentially a mixed dominance, says occupational therapist Sarah Appleman, author of the Play With Your Food Book.
 Statistics show that most of the population is right-handed, with left-handed folks making up anywhere from 5 to 30 percent of the population.
 Ambidextrous people?
 Well, that’s harder for scientists to tell.

 Writing for Scientific American in 2001, M.K.
 Holder, an affiliated scientist in the Center for the Integrative Study of Animal Behavior at Indiana University described the number of people who are ambidextrous as “an indeterminate amount.”